National Girls ChoirAges: 12 - 17

 The music is in a wide variety of styles, in unison, two and three parts.
 Previous concerts have included music by Brahms, Fauré, Britten, Bennett and Whitacre.
 Music is chosen with the age range and vocal qualities of the singers in mind – some challenging, but all within their capabilities.

-NYCOS National Girls Choir is directed by Christopher Bell./ Ruth Townsend, Course Director, leads a team of qualified and experienced house staff.
-NYCoS has Child Protection Guidelines to ensure the wellbeing of choir members.
+NYCOS National Girls Choir is directed by Christopher Bell, Artistic Director.
+Kenny Boyd, National Choirs Producer, leads a team of qualified and experienced house staff.
+NYCOS has Child Protection Guidelines to ensure the wellbeing of choir members.

 Girls aged 12 – 17 born, resident/studying in Scotland, or of Scottish descent.
 Girls aged 16 upwards are also eligible to apply for NYCOS Training Choir.
 Only one audition will be required if you apply for both choirs.